-In close vicinity to the AJ belt are localized another set of molecules critical for aRG polarity, the Par polarity complex, α PKC, Cdc42, and the Crumbs complex (Singh and Solecki, 2015).
+In close vicinity to the AJ belt are localized another set of molecules critical for aRG polarity, the Par polarity complex, α PKC, cell division control protein 42 homolog (Cdc42), and the Crumbs complex (Singh and Solecki, 2015).
 When NEs become aRGs and the AJ belt is assembled, the polarity protein Par3 dissociates from the tight junctions characteristic of NEs and associates with the newly formed AJs.
-This triggers the recruitment of other polarity proteins such as α PKC and Par6 to the proximity of AJs (Manabe et al., 2002).
+This triggers the recruitment of other polarity proteins such as α PKC and Par6 to the proximity of AJs (Manabe et al. 2002).
 Polarity proteins are not only essential for maintaining aRG morphology, but in some cases they also act as fate determinants upon cell division.

-Costa and colleagues (2008) showed that Par3 levels are critical for aRG proliferation: knock-down of Par3 in aRGs promoted premature cell cycle exit and the acquisition of early neuronal fates (Figure 2g).
-On the other hand, overexpression of both Par3 and Par6 enhanced aRG self-renewal (Figure 2h) (Costa et al., 2008).
+Costa and colleagues (2008) showed that Par3 levels are critical for aRG proliferation: knockdown of Par3 in aRGs promoted premature cell cycle exit and the acquisition of early neuronal fates (Fig. 2g).
+On the other hand, overexpression of both Par3 and Par6 enhanced aRG self-renewal (Fig. 2h) (Costa et al. 2008).
 Therefore, the Par complex is critical to mediate progenitor self-renewal at the expense of neurogenic differentiation.
-While in interphase Par3 is localized basolaterally in the apical domain, during mitosis it shows a dynamic distribution in dividing aRGs (Bultje et al., 2009).
-Decreased expression of Par3 in aRGs leads to a switch towards symmetric neurogenic divisions and the subsequent exhaustion of the aRG pool (Figure 2g).
-Ectopic expression of Par3 leads to an increase of Notch activity, whereas knock-down of Par3 has the opposite effect (Bultje et al., 2009).
-Bultje and colleagues (2009) suggested that Numb/Numb-like influences Par3 and longer triggers Notch signaling.
-Upon Numb/Numb-like knock-down, overexpression of Par3 no longer triggers Notch signaling.
-In addition, Numb/Numb-like knock-down rescued the aRG pool depletion induced by Par3 knock-down (Bultje et al., 2009).
-Therefore, in mammalian aRGs the interplay between Par3 and Numb/Numb-like may be important for Notch activity, which strongly influences daughter cell fate after division.
+While in interphase Par3 is localized basolaterally in the apical domain, during mitosis it shows a dynamic distribution in dividing aRGs (Bultje et al. 2009).
+Decreased expression of Par3 in aRGs leads to a switch toward symmetric neurogenic divisions and the subsequent exhaustion of the aRG pool (Fig. 2g).
+Ectopic expression of Par3 leads to an increase in Notch activity, whereas knockdown of Par3 has the opposite effect (Bultje et al. 2009).
+Bultje and colleagues (2009) suggested that Protein Numb homolog (Numb)/Numb-like protein influences Par3 activation of Notch signaling.
+Upon Numb/ Numb-like knockdown, over-expression of Par3 no longer triggers Notch signaling.
+In addition, Numb/Numb-like knockdown rescued the aRG pool depletion induced by Par3 knockdown (Bultje et al. 2009).
+Therefore, in mammalian aRGs the interplay between Par3 and Numb/Numblike may be important for Notch activity, which strongly influences daughter cell fate after division.

-A recent study has shown that the neuronal polarity protein Shootin1 may have a similar function to Par3 in the mouse neuroepithelium (Sapir et al., 2017).
+A recent study has shown that the neuronal polarity protein Shootin1 may have a similar function to Par3 in the mouse neuroepithelium (Sapir et al. 2017).
 Shootin1 is localized at the apical surface and plays a role in daughter cell fate determination upon aRG division.
-(Sapir et al., 2017).
-Shootin1 increases polyubiquitination of Numb and reduces polyubiquitination of NICD (Notch interacellular domain), both of which enhance Notch signaling.
-In agreement with this, both knock-down by in utero electroporation and mice lacking Shootin1 show a decrease in mitotic cells and as a result, Shootin1 knock-out mice have a thinner cortical plate (Figure 2i) (Sapir et al., 2017).
-This study not only uncovers a role for the apically located protein Shootin1, but it also provides insight into potential mechanisms influencing Numb-Notch interplay in the VZ.
-While Notch signaling appears to be indeed crucial to maintain aRG proliferative potential, it is important to bear in mind that as well as asymmetric fate determinants there are also other factors as described above (e.g. epithelial structure and oldest-centriole/CR inheritance) which have recently been described to be crucial to determine cell fate and that could also be involved in mediating Notch activation in basal as well as in these mutant conditions.
+(Sapir et al. 2017).
+Shootin1 increases polyubiquitination of Numb and reduces polyubiquitination of Notch intracellular domain, both of which enhance Notch signaling.
+In agreement with this, both knockdown by in utero electroporation and mice lacking Shootin1 show a decrease in mitotic cells and as a result, Shootin1 knockout mice have a thinner CP (Fig. 2i) (Sapir et al. 2017).
+This study not only uncovers a role for the apically located protein Shootin1 but it also provides insight into potential mechanisms influencing Numb-Notch interplay in the VZ.
+While Notch signaling appears to be indeed crucial to maintain aRG-proliferative potential, it is important to bear in mind that as well as asymmetric fate determinants there are also other factors as described above (e.g., epithelial structure and oldest-centriole/CR inheritance) which have recently been described to be crucial to determine cell fate and that could also be involved in mediating Notch activation in basal as well as in these mutant conditions.